-- The act will protect children and youth in Medicaid, foster care and juvenile justice systems by providing treatment options other than drugs; especially drugs that have not been approved for these age groups.
+- The act will protect children and youth in Medicaid, foster care and juvenile justice systems, by providing treatment options other than drugs, especially drugs that have not been approved for these age groups.

 Comprehensive Medical Evaluation and Diagnosis

-- The act will require that all individuals who seek assistance in the mental health system be given a comprehensive medical evaluation to search for any underlying physical condition(s).
+- The act will require that all individuals who seek assistance in the public mental health system be given a comprehensive medical evaluation to search for any underlying physical condition(s).

 - Appropriate referrals will be required for medical treatment of any condition(s).

-- This initial referral will be also be required of non-medical personnel; to include psychologists, social workers, counselors and others, prior to any psychological evaluation, diagnosis or treatment.
+- This initial referral will be also be required of non-medical personnel, to include psychologists, social workers, counselors and others, prior to any psychological evaluation, diagnosis or treatment.

-- Due to the harm often caused by psychiatric diagnosis along with the legal implications and societal stigma involved, current Diagnostic and Statistical Manual of Mental Disorders (DSM) diagnoses with no known physiological etiology will replaced in the public sector with an acknowledgment that severe psychological suffering is part of the human condition and can be overcome without conventional psychiatric methods.
+- Due to the harm often caused by psychiatric diagnosis along with the legal ramifications and societal stigma involved, current Diagnostic and Statistical Manual of Mental Disorders (DSM) diagnoses with no known physiological etiology will replaced in the public sector with an acknowledgment that severe psychological suffering is part of the human condition and can be overcome without conventional psychiatric methods.

 - Private insurance companies that provide coverage for mental health treatment will be required to pay for this assessment and provide for non-drug treatment in the same manner as currently required by existing parity laws.

-- This will include treatment for trauma, counseling/therapy and holistic treatment centers.
+- This will include treatment for trauma, counseling/therapy, and holistic treatment centers.

 - Private insurance companies will no longer be required to pay for expensive and harmful toxic drugs, in lieu of safer, more cost-effective modalities for any person covered who chooses to receive them.

-- These measures will help reduce the costs associated with “chronic mental illness” in both public and private sectors and will provide a paradigm of care that helps decrease disability rolls with the encouragement of full recovery, community inclusion and gainful, sustainable employment.
+- These measures will help reduce the costs associated with “chronic mental illness” in both public and private sectors and will provide a paradigm of care that helps decrease disability rolls with the encouragement of full recovery, community inclusion, and gainful, sustainable employment.

 - The act will encourage treatment of underlying physical condition(s) and/or non-drug means to address trauma, to include counseling and psychotherapy.